Clients¶

 seconds.poll_backoff_base (float, default=1.3) –

-Problem status is polled with exponential back-off schedule.
-The exponential function base is defined with
+When problem status is polled with exponential back-off schedule, the exponential function base is defined with

 poll_backoff_base